-The News-Letter encourages letters to the editor and op-eds as ways for members of the community to express their opinions in a formal manner (as opposed to online comments, which do not appear in the paper).
-The Johns Hopkins News-Letter reserves the sole right to edit all op-ed pieces and/or letters to the editor for space, grammar, clarity, accuracy and style.
+The News-Letter encourages Letters to the Editor and op-eds as ways for members of the community to express their opinions in a formal manner (as opposed to online comments, which do not appear in the paper).
+The Johns Hopkins News-Letter reserves the sole right to edit all op-ed pieces and/or Letters to the Editor for grammar, clarity, accuracy and style.
 This applies to the body of the submission as well as its headline.
-Upon approval for publication, all op-eds and letters to the editor become property of The News-Letter.
-The News-Letter reserves the right to not publish any op-ed or letter to the editor for any reason, at the sole discretion of the Editors-in-Chief.
+Upon approval for publication, all op-eds and Letters to the Editor become property of The News-Letter.
+The News-Letter reserves the right to not publish any op-ed or Letter to the Editor for any reason, at the sole discretion of the Editors-in-Chief.
 All submissions may be published online as well as in the paper, and no anonymous submissions will be accepted.
 Submissions with factual inaccuracies will not be published.

-Letters to the editor are limited to 400 words, must address an article previously published in The News-Letter that school year, and must include the author’s name, email address and phone number.
-Letters must be received by 5 p.m.
-Monday for inclusion in that week’s issue.
-They should be sent to email@example.com with “Letter to the editor” in the subject line.
+Letters to the Editor are limited to 400 words, must address an article previously published in The News-Letter that school year, and must include the author’s name, email address and phone number.
+They should be sent to firstname.lastname@example.org with “Letter to the Editor” in the subject line.

-To write an op-ed, contact the Opinions Editor at firstname.lastname@example.org with a short pitch.
-Op-eds are limited in their length only by the available space in the paper.
+To write an op-ed, contact the Opinions Editor at email@example.com with a short pitch.
 The Opinions Editor will provide the writer with a word limit.